 No person shall make a U-turn upon any highway where the driver of such vehicle does not have an unobstructed view for 200 feet in both directions along the highway.

 In addition to the specific turn laws outlined above, most states also have a catchall category called "unsafe turns or lane changes."
-Here is a typical statute.

 No person shall turn a vehicle from a direct course or move right or left upon a roadway until such movement can be made with reasonable safety and then only after the giving of an appropriate signal in the event any other vehicle may be affected by the movement.